hasanmoudud/geocompr/main.md

 configureMlr(on.learner.error = "warn", on.error.dump = TRUE)
 ```

-To start the parallelization, we set the `mode` to `multicore` which will use `mclapply()` in the background on a single machine in the case of a Unix-based operating system^[See `?parallelStart` for further modes and the **parallelMap** [github page](https://github.com/berndbischl/parallelMap) for more information on the unified interface to popular parallelization back-ends.]
+To start the parallelization, we set the `mode` to `multicore` which will use `mclapply()` in the background on a single machine in the case of a Unix-based operating system^[
+See `?parallelStart` for further modes and github.com/berndbischl/parallelMap for more on the unified interface to popular parallelization back-ends.
+]
 Equivalenty, `parallelStartSocket()` enables parallelization under Windows.
 `level` defines the level at which to enable parallelization, with `mlr.tuneParams` determining that the hyperparameter tuning level should be parallelized (see lower left part of Figure \@ref(fig:inner-outer), `?parallelGetRegisteredLevels`, and the **mlr** [parallelization tutorial](https://mlr-org.github.io/mlr-tutorial/release/html/parallelization/index.html#parallelization-levels) for details).
 We will use half of the available cores (set with the `cpus` parameter), a setting that allows possible other users to work on the same high performance computing cluster in case one is used (which was the case when we ran the code).